This introduction is generated by LLM(Large Language Model).

 With the advancement of LLMs, it has become easier to verbalize human behavior and analyze conversations with others.
 However, I felt that none of it quite fit, so I thought about various aspects from both technical and usability perspectives.

 Have you ever been banned from using AI tools like ChatGPT (LLMs) at school?
-At one time OpenAI and others released experimental software to detect text written by LLMs, but such tools are hard to find now.
-Is it actually possible to reliably detect LLM usage?
+For a while OpenAI and others published experimental software to detect text written by LLMs, but nowadays such tools are hard to find.
+Is it actually possible to reliably detect the use of an LLM?